MetaDocencia/SitioWeb/content/en/home/hero.md

 # title = "Co-creating and Teaching Open Science"

-title = "Latin America Transforms to Open Science"
+title = "Transform to Open Science"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "MD_original.png"